dlenski/python-vipaccess/README.md

 docker build . -t python-vipaccess
 ```

-### Provisioning a new VIP Access credential
+### Provisioning a new VIP Access credential with Docker
 Generate the otp string for the TOTP applications.
 This URL can also be used to import the generated credentials as an additional identifer in a Symantec VIP application.
 ```
 docker run python-vipaccess provision -p
 ```

-### Display a QR code to register your credential with mobile TOTP apps
+### Display a QR code to register your credential with mobile TOTP apps with Docker
 Convert the URL into a scannable QR code using `qrencode` bundled with the
 container.
 The scannable QR code will display using ANSI graphics in a terminal window.